Banuba/ve-sdk-react-native-cli-integration-sample/mddocs/quickstart_ve_android.md

 await SdkEditorModule.openVideoEditor();
 ```

-and add [ReactMethod](../android/app/src/main/java/com/vesdkreactnativecliintegrationsample/SdkEditorModule.kt#L137) on Android side to start Video Editor.
+and add [ReactMethod](../android/app/src/main/java/com/vesdkreactnativecliintegrationsample/SdkEditorModule.kt#L138) on Android side to start Video Editor.

 ## Connect audio

-This is an optional section in integration process.
+This is an optional section in the integration process.
 In this section you will know how to connect audio to Video Editor.

 ### Connect Soundstripe
 Set ```false``` to [CONFIG_ENABLE_CUSTOM_AUDIO_BROWSER](../android/app/src/main/java/com/vesdkreactnativecliintegrationsample/VideoEditorIntegrationModule.kt#L62)